 Howie looked skeptical.
 “Your friend spilled a smoothie—on your head as—a joke?
-Then if something like a fly strip got stuck in your hair why didn’t you go to a barber like three months ago with the gum?”
+Then if something like a fly strip got stuck in your hair why didn’t you go to a hairdresser like three months ago with the gum?”

 Howie shook his head, inputting her penthouse ID for the forty-eighth floor.
 “I hope you know I’m going to tell your dad about this—dare.
 Who would dare you to have a smoothie dumped on your head?”

 Sora’s pout faltered.
 “You don’t have to—he’ll be here in eight days.
 I can tell him.
 It’ll probably make him laugh.”

 Howie’s lips pursed as he scrutinized her again.
 She knew Howie would call him the moment she exited.
 “Humph—alright, but it’s not that big of a deal.”

 The elevator dinged at her penthouse.
 She exited into the foyer.
 Her father was friends with the owner and had purchased it several years back for thirty-two million, a deal because of his connections.
 It was a two-story, split floor plan, twenty-thousand square foot penthouse with a contemporary design around Bubinga wood.
 It hosted twenty-two-foot ceilings with expansive views of the ocean and city.
 One of the selling perks being the car elevator and massive garage that could house eleven cars; there was also an on-premises restaurant, lobby bar, fitness center, cigar, and wine lounge, east and west pools, with many more entertainment options.